friday963/aws-security-specialty-notes/README.md

         - Stateful and stateless
         - Intrusion Prevention System
         - Web filtering
-    - Works with Firewall Manager for centrally applying plicies across accounts/VPCs
+    - Works with Firewall Manager for centrally applying policies across accounts/VPCs
     - Under the hood, uses VPC endpoint and a Gateway Load Balancer.
     - Must deploy in a dedicated firewall subnet so proper routing can be applied.
     - Allocate a subnet per AZ.
 7. AWS Route 53 Resolver DNS Firewall
     - Filter and regulate outbound DNS traffic for VPCs.
-    - Helps prevent DNS exfiltration of data.
+    - Helps prevent DNS infiltration of data.
     - Monitor and control domains that can be queried.
     - Use Firewall manager to configure and manage DNS firewalls.
     - Management can span VPC's and accounts in AWS Organizations.